asaiasa-platform/asaiasa/LOADING_SYSTEM.md

 The loading system consists of:
 1. **Global Loading Page** - Shows when the application first loads
-2. **Page Navigation Loading** - Shows when navigating between pages
+2. **Instant Navigation Loading** - Shows IMMEDIATELY when clicking any link
+3. **Universal Link Interceptor** - Catches ALL link clicks automatically
-3. **Route-specific Loading** - Shows for specific routes using Next.js loading.tsx files
+4. **Route-specific Loading** - Shows for specific routes using Next.js loading.tsx files
-4. **Component-level Loading** - For forms, API calls, and other async operations
+5. **Component-level Loading** - For forms, API calls, and other async operations

 ## Components